Frequently Asked Questions About Giving to OSC

 HOW DOES OSC SPEND THE MONEY WE GIVE?

-We seek to be an inclusive, inspiring, and impactful expression of Christianity.
+Our vision is to reclaim a Christian spirituality of love, liberation, and a recognition of the image of God in all people.
 That means we welcome all people to the table of God’s grace regardless of creed, ethnicity, class, gender, or sexuality; we seek to understand and live out this beautiful message of grace as embodied in the person and work of Christ; and we faithfully serve our poor and marginalized neighbors because we recognize no difference between us and them.
 That’s what we do in a nutshell.
 We work hard to stretch every dollar so we can make the biggest possible impact on people’s lives for the wholeness of this gospel.
 At the annual congregational meeting, which always occurs the last Sunday in June, we propose a detailed budget for the coming year.
 If you would like a copy of our current budget, just shoot us an email.

 Are my gifts to OSC tax deductible?